Why can’t I shift sadness?

 Final Thoughts

-Sadness is not a sign you’re broken.
-It’s often a sign you’ve loved, hoped, cared, or tried.
+Sadness is often a sign you’ve loved, hoped, cared, or tried.

-When we stop trying to eliminate primary pain, and instead bring compassion to our experience, something shifts.
-The struggle softens.
-The weight lightens.
-Not because the emotion disappears — but because we’re no longer fighting ourselves.
+When we stop trying to eliminate primary pain, and instead bring compassion to our experience, the struggle often softens because we’re no longer fighting ourselves.
 Feelings are supposed to be heard, not fixed.

 If you feel like a life transition has impacted your sadness, or perhaps your self-critic is affecting the space you give to feeling, you might be interested in accessing talking therapy.
 You can book a free consultation by clicking here, or read about my therapy services for low self-esteem and life transitions